 Adult Acute Services

-The major site for the Adult Acute Service is the adult inpatient units located at the Cambridge hospital campus.
-Patients with psychiatric illnesses including the psychoses, major affective disorders, dual diagnosis (co-occurring major mental illness and chemical dependency), and severe post-traumatic stress disorders receive medical stabilization, acute intervention, and treatment planning for after-care.
+The major sites for the Adult Acute Service are the Partial Transition Service and the Psychiatric Emergency Service at Cambridge Hospital.
+Patients with psychiatric illnesses including the psychoses, major affective disorders, dual diagnosis (co-occurring major mental illness and chemical dependency), and severe post-traumatic stress disorders receive stepdown stabilization, intervention, and treatment planning for after-care.
 The training experience occurs in the context of multidisciplinary care involving psychiatry, psychology, social work, nursing, occupational therapy, and other forms of intervention.
 Clinical modalities include individual psychosocially oriented consultations, extended evaluation, psychodiagnostic testing, and group therapy.
-Daily team meetings and case conferences enhance understanding of the diagnosis and stabilization of those with severe and persistent forms of mental illness.
+Team meetings and case conferences enhance understanding of the diagnosis and stabilization of those with severe and persistent forms of mental illness.

 Interns placed on the Adult Acute Service may also rotate through the Emergency Department for Psychiatric Emergency Services or other medical services.